sdsz20142087/A-Stream-Processing-System-with-State-Disaggregation/README.md

 - make sure `config.json` is in the root directory of the project**
 - the following operations *MUST* happen in order, `cwd` should be project root.**
+- To configure TaskManagers to use different state storage strategies, please see "Configuration Options" section below.

 1. Run ControlPlane `java -jar target/ControlPlane-jar-with-dependencies.jar`
 2. Run TaskManager1 `java -jar target/TaskManager-jar-with-dependencies.jar`